Mich-L5/The-Donut-Shop/README.md

 The Donut Shop is website including a home page, menu page, and contact page.

 ## Live site
-This live site can be accesses [here](https://the-donut-shop.netlify.app/).
+This live site can be accessed [here](https://the-donut-shop.netlify.app/).

 ## Technologies
 <picture>